 College of Engineering

-This permanent, honorific title includes automatic membership in the President’s and Provost’s Advisory Committee.
+The title Distinguished University Professor is a permanent honorific that includes automatic membership in the President’s and Provost’s Advisory Committee.
 In addition, the Office of Academic Affairs designates a one-time cash award of $30,000 to be used for scholarly work.
-To date, only 68 faculty members have held the Distinguished University Professor title.
+To date, 75 faculty members have now been awarded the Distinguished University Professor title.

 This program has a rigorous selection process that begins each August.
 The Office of Academic Affairs sends a call for nominations to recommend faculty for this honor.
 Department chairs, school directors or faculty awards committees forward their nominations to their college deans.
 Deans develop a college review process, solicit support letters nationally and internationally and forward their final nomination decisions to our office.